 Far Hills Train, Schools,Government

-Local students in K-8 started attending Bedminster schools in the fall of 1967 until 1984 when they were shifted over to Bernardsville and the Somerset Hills School District.
+Local K-8 students started attending Bedminster schools in the fall of 1967 until 1984, when they were shifted to Bernardsville and the Somerset Hills School District.

-Finally, you cannot forget the civil servants that ran Far Hills over the years.
-The position of Mayor has been a place for many a man who’s left their mark serving the community.
+Finally, you cannot forget the civil servants who ran Far Hills over the years.
+The position of Mayor has been a place for many men who’ve left their mark serving the community.

 The list of Mayors of the Borough of Far Hills is as follows: